 As regards all of the measures that are the responsibility of the Depository and Fund Management Company, the Fund Management Company and Depository are not liable for losses resulting from Swedish or foreign legislation, action by a Swedish or foreign public authority, act of war, strike, blockade, boycott, lockout or other similar circumstance.
-The reservation as regards strikes, blockades, boycotts and lockouts also applies if the Depository and/or the Fund Management Company are themselves subject to or implement such industrial action.
+The reservation as regards strikes, blockades, boycotts and lock- outs also applies if the Depository and/or the Fund Management Company are themselves subject to or implement such industrial action.

-The Fund Management Company and Depository are not liable for losses caused by a Swedish or foreign exchange or other market place, CSD or clearing organisation or some other party that provides corresponding services or by any other contracting party that the Fund Management or Depository has engaged with due care.
+The Fund Management Company and Depository are not liable for losses caused by a Swedish or foreign exchange or other market place, CSD or clearing organisation or some other party that provides corresponding services or by any other contracting party that the Fund Management Company or Depository has engaged with due care.
 Neither the Fund Management Company nor Depository is liable for losses that may arise as a result of a limitation in their power of control that may be implemented against the Fund Management Company or the Depository in relation to financial instruments or for other loss caused by the said organisations or contracting party having become insolvent.

 Any loss incurred in other cases shall not be compensated by the Depository and/or Fund Management Company, provided the Depository or Fund Management Company has acted with due care.
 The Depository/Fund Management Company is not in any case liable for indirect losses.
-Nor is the Fund Management Company liable for losses caused by a unit-holder or some other party breaching an act, ordinance, regulation or these Fund Rules.
-In this connection, unit-holders are made aware that they are liable for documents submitted to the Fund Management Company being correct and signed by an authorised signatory and also for the Fund Management Company being notified of amendments in respect of the information provided.

-If there are impediments to the Depository or Fund Management Company making payment or implementing some other measure as a result of a circumstance mentioned above, such measure may be postponed until such time as the impediment has ceased.
-In the event of a delay in payment, the Depository or Fund Management Company shall pay interest according to the interest rate applicable on the due date for payment, provided interest has been promised.
-If interest has not been promised, the Depository or Fund Management Company is not liable to pay interest at an interest rate that is higher than the applicable reference interest rate fixed from time to time by Riksbanken [Swedish Central Bank] in accordance with Section 9 of the Interest Act (1975:635), with a supplement of two percentage points.
+Nor is the Fund Management Company liable for losses caused by a unit holder or some other party breaching an act, ordinance, regulation or these Fund Rules.
+In this connection, unit holders are made aware that they are liable for documents submitted to the Fund Management Company being correct and signed by an authorised signatory and also for the Fund Management Company being notified of amendments in respect of the information provided.
+If there is an obstacle for the depositary and/ or the Management Company to make payment or to take another measure due to a circumstance specified in the first paragraph, the measure may be postponed until the obstacle has ceased.
+In the event of deferred payment, the depositary or the Management Company shall, if interest is pledged, pay interest at the interest rate that applied on the due date.
+If interest is not pledged, the depositary or the Management Company is not obliged to pay interest at a higher interest rate than that corresponding to the reference interest rate determined by the Riksbank at any given time in accordance with Section 9 of the Interest Act (1975:635), with a supplement of two percentage points.